Evgenii-Buslaev/FurnitureLandingPage/README.md

+# Landing Page

+## Desctiption

-Hello there!
-This is just a layout landing page.
-It hasn't got any functional.
-I made this page just to show my HTML and CSS skills.
-The layout design has been taken from Figma.
+This is a simple responsive landing page.
+Target of this project is showing my layout making skills.
+The maket was taken from Figma.

+- #### Technologies
+  - HTML
+  - CSS
+  - Figma
+  - Pure JavaScript

+* #### Deployment
+  You can check the page out by the following link: https://evgenii-buslaev.github.io/FurnitureLandingPage/

+Thank you!